oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 When the base is handed over to the DevOps team, the team is end-to-end responsible for the workload.
 They can independently operate within the security guardrails provided by the platform team.
 If dependency on central teams or functions are discovered, it is highly recommended to review the process and eliminated as soon as possible to unblock DevOps teams.

 project-based setup:
-{% img assets/OCI-central-mgmt-per_project.png "project-based setup" %}
+{% imgx assets/OCI-central-mgmt-per_project.png "project-based setup" %}

 department-based setup:
-{% img assets/OCI-central-mgmt-functional_compartments.png "department-based setup" %}
+{% imgx assets/OCI-central-mgmt-functional_compartments.png "department-based setup" %}
 Both setups are just examples and will require a discovery workshop with the customer to build the compartment structure based on his requirements.

 The landing zone - as part of the base setup in step 2 - is intented to provided an initial setup as blueprint for a classical 3-tier web-application where each layer is logically seperated for each department with centralized management of IAM, network, and security.